10.0

 Explorer

 The contact owns a 2011 Ford Explorer.
-The contact stated while driving 35 MPH, the vehicle lost power steering functionality.
-The contact stated that the vehicle was difficult to maneuver.
-The power steering assist warning light was illuminated.
-The vehicle was towed to the residence.
-The dealer was contacted; however, the vehicle was not repaired.
-The manufacturer was not made aware of the failure.
-The failure mileage was approximately 146,000.
+The contact stated that while driving at 35 MPH, the steering wheel failed to move as intended.
+The service power steering now warning light illuminated.
+The contact merged to the side of the road.
+The vehicle was towed to the contact's place of business and had not been driven since the incident.
+The local dealer was contacted.
+The vehicle was not diagnosed or repaired.
+The contact associated the failure to NHTSA Campaign Number: 14V286000 (STEERING).
+The manufacturer was made aware of the failure and referred to the NHTSA Hotline.
+The failure mileage was approximately 168,281.

 Explorer